 So you’ve been working on building your 401K, and taking advantage of that nice juicy employer match.
-But alas, a better opportunity came along so you changed jobs.
+But alas, a better opportunity came along so you changed jobs (or quit or retire).
 So what should you do with your old 401k?

 What Should You Do With Your Old 401k?

-If your new employer also has a 401K, you have four options (and if not, you still have the first three):
+If your new employer also has a 401K, you have four options (and if not, you still have the first three which also apply if you quit or retire):

 - Take the money and run.